James Walker (footballer, born 1987): Albany Creek Excelsior

 Walker moved to Australia with former Eastbourne Borough player Marvin Hamilton to play in the Brisbane Premier League for Albany Creek Excelsior.
 His first game was against UQFC on 29 June.

 Return to Eastbourne Borough

 In August 2014, Walker re-signed for Conference South side Eastbourne Borough after a successful pre-season trial.
 However, with fitness problems and not scoring in his first 15 appearances Walker was told by manager Tommy Widdrington that he could start to look for a new club.

 Bishop's Stortford

 Walker signed for Bishop's Stortford on 9 December 2014.

 East Thurrock United

 Walker joined East Thurrock United for the 2015/16 season.
 He scored his first goal in an FA Cup tie against Carshalton Athletic.

+Canvey Island and Maldon & Tiptree

+Walker joined Canvey Island for the 2017–18 season, where he made nineteen league appearances, scoring three goals, but moved down a division to join Maldon & Tiptree in the Isthmian League Division One North in March 2018.
+He played four times for Maldon & Tiptree.

 Tilbury

-Walker signed for Tilbury for the 2018-2019 season.
+Walker signed for Tilbury for the 2018–2019 season.
+He made four league appearances for the club, scoring in his final game as Tilbury lost 1–2 at home against Basildon United.

-Personal Life
+Personal life

 Alongside playing football, Walker was working as a PE Teacher at Ramsden Hall Academy in Billericay.